markuslohn/tiddlywiki/README.md

 |Parameter  |  Description
 |-----------|-------------
-|rootFolder |  The absolute path to the folder containing the content for the TiddlyWiki.
+|rootFolder |  The absolute or relative path to the folder containing the content.
-|templateFile| The absolute path to an empty TiddlyWiki file.
+|templateFile| The absolute or relative path to a template file.
-|resultFile| The absolute path to the result TiddlyWiki file.
+|resultFile| The absolute or relative path to the result file.

 **Note:**
 As alternative you can put all parameters in a config file and provide the path to the config file when invoking the generator.
 The config file needs `.properties` as extension.
 See the following example: